open-contracting/open-contracting.github.io/_posts/2014-05-25-pycon-sprint.md

 image: /assets/images/opendatacomparison.jpg
 ---

 We (Sarah, Ana, Tim and Michael) met at PyCon in Montreal (April 14-17) to lead the Open Contracting sprint in the Open Spaces rooms.
-There were many interesting discussions held over the four days of sprints from topics on data ontologies to public procurement phases.
+There were many interesting discussions held over the four days of sprints on topics ranging from data ontologies to public procurement phases.

 This blog post covers the ideas we brainstormed on public procurement and contracting data.
 These include information about standards and documentation and varying contexts that range from Canadian e-portals to global organizational systems and procurement laws.
 It also details contracts and trade agreements, international standards, classification and coding schemes and taxonomies.